 Plant and Care: Growth Tips

 When talking about planting and maintenance of Christmas moss, there is nothing to worry about.
-Here we have the growth tips that you should consider and the care process won’t be a problem for you even if you are a beginner.
+Here we have the growth tips that you should consider, and the care process won’t be a problem for you even if you are a beginner.
 This Moss is very easy to keep, especially with our tips.

 Starting with planting, when choosing to plant Christmas Moss, you should consider preparing the environment, specifically the room temperature.
 The water parameters and lightning will be explained below.
-Therefore, it is important to keep the tank clean, the plant can’t grow in muddy ditch water.
+Therefore, it is important to keep the tank clean.
+The plant can’t grow in muddy ditch water.

 It requires a high-efficient purification system and some water flow.
-This is important also because this plant develops microorganisms and algae, therefore, with time it will undergo degradation (In this case shrimps and Panda Loach can be also a choice to feed, making beneficial and natural co-operation by cleaning).
+This is important also because this plant develops microorganisms and algae.
+Therefore, with time it will undergo degradation (In this case, shrimps and Panda Loach can also be a choice to feed, making beneficial and natural co-operation by cleaning).

 Design: Placement and Substrate